 Markers for Abnormal Cell

-- This assay provides early screening so the healthcare worker may begin treatment based on the measured activated matriptase levels in blood, before there are detectable measurable signs of a condition marked by the presence of abnormal cells in the subject.
+- Early detection – biomarker-based screening allows healthcare workers to begin treatment based on the measured activated matriptase levels in blood, beforethere are detectable measurable signs of a condition marked by the presence of abnormal cells in the subject.

-- Kits for determining the presence or absence of abnormal lymphoid cells or abnormal myeloid cells in a cell sample from a subject using venous whole blood or bone marrow
+- Simple yet versatile kit for determining the presence or absence of abnormal lymphoid cells or abnormal myeloid cells in a cell sample from a subject using venous whole blood or bone marrow

 STAGE OF DEVELOPMENT

 Reduction to practice in blood samples proving concept and assay.
-Also, kits for determining the presence or absence of abnormal lymphoid or myeloid cells in a cell sample from a subject has been proposed using standard clinical laboratory equipment and off-the-shelf reagents and compositions.
-The kits comprise at least one solution to activate inactive matriptase present in the cell sample and a substrate on which the activated matriptase will act.
+Also, kits for determining the presence or absence of abnormal lymphoid or myeloid cells in a cell sample from a subject have been proposed, using standard clinical laboratory equipment and off-the-shelf reagents and compositions.

 Michael D. Johnson, Chen-Yong Lin, and Fan-Pai Chou